24×7: Guidelines for Contributing Content

 • Your article should have a personal touch—including information from your own clinical experience is preferred.

 • Your work will be revised or edited.
-You may be provided with a redline for approval.
 If significant revisions are made, you will receive an updated draft prior to publication, with a deadline for which to request any changes to the revisions.
 If the deadline passes without your response, that means you have accepted the revisions, and 24×7 will move forward with publication.

 I’m on Board.
 Where Do I Submit My Article or Story Idea?